-However, art, antiques and collectibles that belong to public entities are registered on the Palissy database.
-This database contains a list of stolen artworks that belong to public entities.
+However, art, antiques and collectibles that either belong to public entities or are classified as historical monuments are respectively registered on the Joconde and the Palissy database.
+These databases contain lists of stolen artworks owned by public entities or classified as historic monuments.